iandees/planet-gpx-dump/README.md

-                        select which privacy levels to write out --output OUTPUT       output directory to fill with resulting GPX files --disable-tags        disable dumping tags to the metadata for each gpx file --disable-uid-mapping
+                        select which privacy levels to write out --output OUTPUT       output directory to fill with resulting GPX files --disable-tags        disable dumping tags to the metadata for each gpx file
-                        disable userid to username mapping
 ```

 There are database connection options and output options.
 Use `--host`, `--port`, `--user`, `--password`, and `--database` to specify how to connect to the PostgreSQL database.
-The output options specify which privacy levels to output and whether or not to disable tags and username mapping.
+The output options specify which privacy levels to output and whether or not to disable tags.

 Output Format
 -------------